avkonst/automodel/README.md

 | `conditions_type` | Diff-based conditional parameters | `false` | `true` or struct name | `{QueryName}Params` struct with old/new comparison |
 | `return_type` | Custom name for return type struct | auto | `false` or struct name | Custom named or `{QueryName}Item` struct |

+Any structure generated either for return type or parameters / conditions type can be after referenced by other queries either as a return type or parameters / conditions type.
+The AutoModel will ensure correct type assignability and compatibility between the referenced type and the one required by a query.

 ### parameters_type: Structured Parameters

 Group all query parameters into a single struct instead of passing them individually.
 Makes function calls cleaner and enables parameter reuse.